osiris314/birthday_paradox/README.md

 # birthday_paradox
-Find out how many people does a room has to have, in order fot you to have the same birthday with someone else.
+Find out how many people does a room has to have, in order for you to have the same birthday with someone else.

 execute: python birthday_paradox.py